To Add and Edit Text

 To Add Text On a Path

 Choose the Text On Path tool.
-Click on your drawing canvas to place the starting point for your text on a path.
-If desired, hold the left mouse button down and drag the curve handle outward.
-Release the mouse button and continue placing points along the curve.
-Double click (or hit ESC on the keyboard) to end.
+Press and drag to place the starting point for your text on a path, release the cursor and continue placing points along the curve.
+Double click (or hit ESC-key) to end.
 Use the curve handles to adjust the curves.
 Double-click the text with the Select [s] tool to edit (make sure you click onto a letter when double-clicking).

 It is a good practice to keep your text curves simple.
 With only two points you can create smooth c-shaped and s-shaped curves simply by adjusting the points themselves (the orange dots) and the curve handles (the blue squares).
 The longer the curve handles, the steeper your curve.
 Experiment by moving the curve handles around and altering the shape of the curve.